gcuddy/portfolio/src/content/notes/2019-09-28-state-of-audience.md

 ---
-title: "The State of the Audience"
+title: The State of the Audience
-description: "Reflecting on the current state of the theatre audience in 2019."
+description: Reflecting on the current state of the theatre audience in 2019.
-categories: [Theatre]
+categories:
+  - Theatre
 excerpt: Reflecting on the current state of the theatre audience in 2019.
 slug: audience
+pubDate: '2019-09-28'
 ---

 ![audience](/images/2019/10/audience.jpg)